Location: | Classroom: King 243 |

 If possible, please bring a laptop for in-class coding exercises.
 You should also bring scratch paper and a writing utensil.

-Except under extraordinary circumstances, I will not provide extensions for illnesses, extracurricular obligations, etc. Instead, you will have three "late days" which may be applied to any programming assignment (with possible exceptions for assignments due at the end of the semester).
+Except under extraordinary circumstances, I will not provide extensions for illnesses, extracurricular obligations, etc. Instead, you will have three “late days” which may be applied to any lab or homework assignments (with possible exceptions for assignments due at the end of the semester).
 The use of a late day allows you to extend the deadline for an assignment by 24 hours.
 You may apply at most two late days to a single assignment.

 Phones should be silenced and put away during class unless they are being used for a course-related activity.
 If you violate this policy, I reserve the right to give you a long pointless lecture about the failings of your generation and the probable downfall of civilization.
 This will be embarrassing for both of us.